rust-embedded/fixedvec-rs/README.md

 Install/Use
 -----------

-`fixedvec` is tested against Rust 1.6 through stable, beta, and nightly.
+`fixedvec` is tested against the current stable, beta, and nightly, as well as the previous two stable Rust releases.

-The `#![no_std]` attribute was stabilized for libraries in Rust 1.6, so that is the minimum Rust version for which `fixedvec` will compile.
-Note that building _binaries_ without libstd is still unstable and requires nightly Rust.
+The `#![no_std]` attribute is available in stable Rust, but building _binaries_ without libstd still requires the nightly compiler.

 To use `fixedvec`, add the following to your `Cargo.toml`: